EXERCISE SCIENCE CERTIFICATION PREP

 Why most prep courses leave you guessing

 Traditional certification prep asks you to memorize chapters and repeat facts.
-Engram Kinetics flips the model: we start with the decisions the exam tests, then build the reasoning skills to handle them.
+Engram Kinetics flips the model: we start with the decisions each exam tests, then build the reasoning skills to handle them.

 The result?
 You don't just recognize the right answer — you understand why the others fail.